chriscainx/lambdaR/README.md

 - https://github.com/hoxo-m/lambdaR

-You can install the pakage from there.
+You can install the package from there.

 ```r